 Each of the default presets comes with a singular predefined gizmo, but that’s just a shortcut.
 You can start with the Basic Spring preset and achieve any shape you want for the gizmo to create unique and amazing super-helices.
 As they say, the limit is your imagination! 🙂

-Here are 2 videos showing a quick overview of SuperHelix script basics.
+Here are 2 videos showing a quick overview of SuperHelix 3dsMax plugin basics.

 The Gizmo: example of what you can do with the gizmo and how to manipulate it to accomplish the style of helix you desire.

-The Interface (UI Parameters): tweaking the script controls to get different results.
+The Interface (UI Parameters): tweaking the plugin controls to get different results.